View Mildred Langdon's Obituary on greenvilleonline.com and share memories

 Fountain Inn - Mildred Hawkins Langdon, 92, widow of retired CMSGT James "Jim" Langdon, Sr., went to be with the Lord on Saturday, March 7, 2020.

-Mrs. Langdon was born in Westminster to the late Styles Hawkins and Daisy Hawkins.
+Mrs. Langdon was born in Westminster to the late Styles Hawkins and Daisy Dickson Hawkins.

 Surviving are a son, James J. Langdon, Jr.; a daughter, Barbara Bayne Gantt and husband Archie; five grandchildren, Amy Traynham and husband Ryan; Gina Shea Gantt, Bethany Langdon, Charity Langdon, and Isaac Langdon; and a great-grandchild, Ansley Allison.
 She was predeceased by seven brothers.